 In searching through various posts and forum discussions online, 2 products stand out as being worthwhile or effective as topical treatments for proud flesh.
 Unfortunately, neither of the products list their full ingredient list!
 I spent about an hour searching as to whether this was even legal, and yes, amazingly it is – pet product manufacturers are not legally required to provide a complete list of ingredients – only basics like weight, volume, etc.

 - PF Wondersalve – however, this company does list 8 of their ingredients (comfrey!) along with a list of what is not in the product.
-So I would be inclined to try them first.

 - Equaide – I wrote to the owner of this company, as their website refuses to disclose any ingredients, but I did not receive a response.